 If looking for a long-stay vacation in the Canary Islands, Nautilus Lanzarote is a mere five minutes from the sea in Puerto del Carmen.
 This 4-star luxury apartment complex attracts eco-savvy guests each year from around the world.
 It’s easy to keep one’s carbon footprint to a minimum as the luxe apartment complex comes with two heated pools, a beautiful garden area, mini-golf, and a supermarket.
 Why would one leave?

 As if we needed another reason to linger.
 Nautilus Lanzarote is also a hub for art and creativity.
-There are several artists in residence on-site, and the property is home to more than 800 works of art that are displayed in the apartments and throughout the grounds.
+Several artists are on-site, and the property is home to more than 800 works of art displayed in the apartments and throughout the grounds.
 No two residences are alike, as each one has unique artwork.

 In one year, Nautilus produces enough energy to charge 44,540 computers through its solar energy program.
 Reduced energy usage also comes from low consumption light bulbs and LEDs installed throughout their apartments.
 Products provided by Nautilus in the kitchen, bathrooms, and laundry are eco-friendly.

-Also, there is a limited water waste by the use of double push buttons on toilets and drip irrigation systems.
-Plastic waste is also reduced through the limited use of paper and recycling all products where possible.
+Also, there is limited water waste by double push buttons on toilets and drip irrigation systems.
+Plastic waste is also reduced through the limited use of paper and recycling of all products where possible.
 Nautilus continues to be recognized each year as “Biosphere Apartments” by the Institute of Responsible Tourism.

 Solar-powered boats are one of the newest innovations to enter the sustainable luxury marketplace.
 Based in the Netherlands, Soel Yachts produces luxe sustainable vessels for the ocean.
 As water transport creates the most significant carbon dioxide footprint, Soel Yachts was committed to providing authentic ecotourism by reducing this footprint.
 The vessels are powered by sunlight through the roof-mounted solar array.
 Battery systems provide enough energy for operations at night or in low sunlight conditions.

-Their vessels eliminate the noise, smell, and fuel costs that traditionally come with on water transport.
-Soel Yachts identifies as a taxi service for reef excursions, and transportation around on-water resorts, which is its target market.
+Their vessels eliminate the noise, smell, and fuel costs that traditionally come with water transport.
+Soel Yachts identifies as a taxi service for reef excursions and transportation around on-water resorts, its target market.
 There are currently three versions of these sustainable vessels and one custom model option.
 Besides, Soel introduced its first sustainable floating bar or restaurant.